- 020 8567 9524

 We love sport at Fielding and work very hard to provide children with lots of opportunity to take part in as much as possible.
 We have our constellation tournaments which the whole school takes part in, our lunchtime challenges which the whole school has the opportunity to take part in and we have our sports teams who represent Fielding in competition.
-BUT... we know so many of our children play sport and enter competitions outside of school and we want to celebrate that too, so this year we are introducing Fielding Sporting Stars.
+BUT... we know so many of our children play sport and enter competitions outside of school and we want to celebrate that too and that is where Fielding Sporting Stars comes in.

 So here's how it works...